Instructions for use! This

 It was a spectacular day of gazing at trees, looking at hills and watching

 waterfalls.
 I was walking behind everyone else taking my time.
-I met up with the
+I met up with

 guys rested and gazed at an amazing waterfall.
 Matt and Jasper went ahead while